 - You should open VPN from General option and go to Add VPN Configuration

-- An L2TP VPN connection setting will be developed and you will see configuration screen
+- An L2TP VPN connection setting will be developed and you will see the configuration screen

 - You should specify the hostname along with IP address and open the VPN servers list